JavierMendez-Coder/LaunchX-FrontEnd-00-intro/README.md

 ![](./extra-files/04-ui.png)

-Yeah, I know it doesn't look quite impresive, but that was my best effort. (⊙_⊙;)
+Yeah, I know it doesn't look quite impressive, but that was my best effort. (⊙_⊙;)

 <p align="right">(<a href="#top">back to top</a>)</p>